glbala87/ELLA_tool/docs/technical/annotation.md

 ## Included transcripts

-Configure types transcripts to include using regex, e.g. `NM_.*` for RefSeq transcripts.
+Configure types of transcripts to include from the annotation using regex, e.g. `NM_.*` for RefSeq transcripts.

 - File: `ella_config.yml` (set by `ELLA_CONFIG` [env variable](/technical/production.html#setup-environment))
 - Key: `transcripts.inclusion_regex`

 ## Frequencies

-Settings related to population frequency annotation.
+Settings related to population frequency annotation displayed in the FREQUENCY section on the CLASSIFICATION page and in side bars.

 - File: `ella_config.yml` (set by `ELLA_CONFIG` [env variable](/technical/production.html#setup-environment))
 - Key: `frequencies`